cjdoris/Cliff.jl/README.md

 - `choices = [...]` forces inputs to match a curated allowlist.
 Defaults must appear in the same list, and flags require both `"0"` and `"1"` when choices are provided.
 - `regex = r"..."` requires each value to match the supplied pattern.
-- Use `required = false` to assert that an argument stays optional; Cliff raises an error if no sensible default exists.
+- Positional arguments remain required unless a default is present or you explicitly relax them with `required = false`.

 Both options apply to positional arguments, options, and flags, and they work alongside repetition controls.
 When validation fails Cliff raises a `ParseError` with kind `:invalid_value` so you can render a friendly message or surface it to the user as-is.